 Benefits of living in Arroios, Lisbon

 Arroios is a typical Portuguese neighbourhood in the best possible sense.
 The buildings, situated along spacious avenues, are traditionally designed and often painted in beautiful yellow, green and pink hues, with many of them having been recently renovated.
 The apartments in Arroios are typically more spacious and have more rooms than most of the apartments in older Lisbon neighbourhoods, such as Alfama, Bairro Alto and Mouraria.

 There are also green spaces, restaurants and small local shops, as well as a recently renovated market hall.
 The distance to downtown Lisbon is a bit over two kilometres, and Arroios is also well connected to the Lisbon airport, which is only five kilometres away.

 The closest hospital is Hospital de Dona Estefânia, located in the Arroios area, and there are also a range of health centres and a police station nearby.
 The local public library, São Lazaro, is the oldest in the country.

-Currently Arroios has a population of around 40,000 people of close to 100 different nationalities.
+Currently Arroios has a population of around 40,000 people of close to one hundred different nationalities.

 Arroios is up-and-coming, green and cosmopolitan

 Arroios has become a more dynamic area within the past few years.
 The Arroios market hall, Mercado de Arroios, is one of the most interesting spots in the neighbourhood, having reopened recently after major renovation works.
 The market has traditional stalls selling fresh vegetables, bread and flowers, but it also hosts excellent, stylish restaurants.

 There are also many shops and restaurants on Almirante Reis avenue, which runs through the neighbourhood.
 The restaurant choice in Arroios reflects its cosmopolitan vibe: you can enjoy pizza, Indian flavours, Syrian delicacies and traditional Portuguese food in the neighbourhood.
 And as in any Portuguese neighbourhoods, there are dozens of cafés serving excellent coffee together with delicious local pastry.